 The main things are:

-All pictures or mirrors to be removed and place in a safe place before painting the room.
+All pictures or mirrors to be removed and placed in a safe place before painting the room.

-Protective nylons cover for furniture or dustsheet protection for the floor.
+Protective nylon covers for furniture or dustsheets protection for the floor.
 Protective nylon, with attached tape for direct mounting on the windows.
 This will prevent washing and removing annoying drops of paint on them

-Protective paper with duct tape - to protect the door sills and frames, electric switches, ceilings or small details of the doors.
+Protective paper with duck tape - to protect the door sills and frames, electric switches, ceilings or small details of the doors.

-If there is furniture in the room, it is best to move it in on the middle of the room and wrap it with protective nylon or dustsheet for protection.
+If there are any types of furniture in the room, it is best to move it in on the middle of the room and wrap it with protective nylon or dustsheet for protection.

 If I want to paint one wall a different colour?